GDATAAdvancedAnalytics/winreg-tasks/README.md

 Build
 =====
-If you did not change anything and just want to use the tool, simply run the build script; the `winreg-tasks.exe` is written to the `out` folder.
+If you did not change anything and just want to use the tool, simply download and run the pre-built exe file from the releases.

+If you want to build the exe file yourself or introduced changes to the source code, you can use the provided build script; the `winreg-tasks.exe` is written to the `out` folder.
 Just make sure, you have a working installation of Golang 1.18 (or later) and then run:
 ```bash
 ./build.sh
 ```